-A risk factor is anything that changes a person’s chance of getting a disease such as cancer.
-Different cancers have different risk factors.
+A risk factor is anything that changes a person’s chance of getting a disease.
 For example, smoking is a risk factor for cancer of the lung and many other cancers.

-But risk factors don’t tell us everything.
-Having a risk factor, or even several risk factors, does not mean that you will get the disease.
-And many people who get the disease may not have had any known risk factors.
+But having a risk factor, or even several risk factors, does not mean that you will get the disease.
+And many people who get the disease may have few or no known risk factors.

 Pituitary tumors have very few known risk factors, and these are related to genetics.
 There are no known environmental or lifestyle-related risk factors for pituitary tumors.

-Rarely, pituitary tumors seem to run in families.
-In some cases, they are found along with a number of other tumors as part of an inherited genetic syndrome (see the next section).
+Sometimes when pituitary tumors run in families, they are found along with other types of tumors as part of an inherited genetic syndrome (see the next section).

-Pituitary tumors can be a part of a syndrome that includes an increased risk of several types of tumors.
+Pituitary tumors can be a part of a syndrome that includes an increased risk of other types of tumors.
 These syndromes are caused by abnormal changes (mutations) in a person’s genes.
 They include:

-Multiple endocrine neoplasia, type IV (MEN4) is a rare syndrome that includes increased risks of pituitary tumors and certain other tumors.
-This syndrome is caused by inherited changes in a gene called CDKN1B.
+Multiple endocrine neoplasia, type IV (MEN4): This rare syndrome includes increased risks of pituitary tumors and certain other tumors.
+MEN4 is caused by inherited changes in a gene called CDKN1B.

-McCune-Albright syndrome is caused by changes in a gene called GNAS1 that aren’t inherited but occur before birth.
+McCune-Albright syndrome: This syndrome is caused by changes in a gene called GNAS1 that aren’t inherited but occur before birth.
 People with this syndrome have brown patches on their skin (called café-au-lait spots) and develop many bone problems.
-They also may have hormone problems and pituitary tumors.
+They can also have hormone problems and pituitary tumors.